Corey Talking to a Camera About Demographic vs. Behavioral Segmentation

 What you do is a lot more meaningful than what you look like.
 It feels good to say that.
 It's true.

-The old-school way of doing acquisition marketing is, "Hey, I'm looking for people in this age group, they live in the city or they don't live in the city, and they got this income level which is bullshit data.
-I don't have you ever looked yourself up."
-It'll be like, "Hey, here's Corey Pearson and he earns $563,000 a year."
+The old-school way of doing acquisition marketing is, "Hey, I'm looking for people in this age group, they live in the city or they don't live in the city, and they got this income level," which is bullshit data.
+I don't know if you've ever looked yourself up, it'll be like, "Hey, here's Corey Pierson and he earns $563,000 a year."
 I'm like, "I wish that that were true."
 I don't know where they get this data sometimes.
-You're doing your best.

-Obviously that data is more good than bad, otherwise, we would have long stopped using it, but you're doing your best with this directional data.
-It's your own intuition about who my ideal customer is?
-I think my ideal customer is a guy in his 30s, that lives in New York City, at this income bracket, and therefore I'm going after him.
+But you're doing your best — obviously that data is more good than bad, otherwise, we would have long stopped using it, but you're doing your best with this directional data.
+It's your own intuition about who your ideal customer is — I think my ideal customer is a guy in his 30s, that lives in New York City, at this income bracket, and therefore I'm going after him.
 I'm being a bit strong in the way that I'm talking about that.
 It makes sense to some extent, but you can do much better.

-Often is the case that that profile they had in mind is a good chunk of it, but there's another chunk.
+Often it's the case that that profile they had in mind is a good chunk of it, but there's another chunk.
 It doesn't live in this city.
-That's a different age group.
+It's a different age group.
 They can be wildly different than the marketers would have even realized.

 It's actually much more powerful.
-This is an empirical, not just theoretical to say, actually I'm going to find the crop of customers that are spending a lot in these categories.
+This is empirical, not just theoretical, to say "Actually I'm going to find the crop of customers that are spending a lot in these categories."
 Then go find more people like that to acquire into the brand.
 The demographic stuff, another way to word it is like, it's a proxy, based on your intuition of what you think matters.
 You can skip all that crap and just go straight to the core.
 These are my best shoppers.
 Go find more like them, please.
 I mean that's the benefit of the behavioral lookalikes.